xAlex-an/xAlex-an/README.md

 ## 🌿 A little more about me:
-When I'm not coding, I'm probably watering my plants or baking cakes.
-For me learning to code is like baking — it takes patience, creativity, and a little bit of magic ✨
+When I’m not writing code, you’ll probably find me in the kitchen baking something sweet or tending to my plants.
+I see coding a bit like baking — it’s all about layering ideas, trusting the process, and adding a touch of magic ✨

 ## 🌱 My goals:
 - Build a clean, modern portfolio site from scratch